 Containers for Protracted Food Storage – These are containers made exclusively for long-term storage.
 They provide the necessary protection, but the cost is prohibitive.
 They are frequently expensive and may necessitate the purchase of additional products or the company’s own food.
 Another consideration is space, as these containers are typically rather large.

-Ia, when packing freeze-dried varieties, a key is needed.
+Ia, when Packaging Freeze-Dried Food, a key is needed.

 Viola!
 Oxygen Absorbers – This a must-have item.
 An oxygen absorber is placed in a mylar bag.
 Whatever packing method is in use, adding a handful of these to your food will have a significant impact on the lifespan of any preservation.